-The Area Planning approach includes two types of Area Plans.
-The first type is for the two Regional Centers of Downtown and East Village.
-Neighborhood Character Studies are focused on areas of the community with mainly Neighborhood place types assigned in the Preferred Growth Scenario.
-Neighborhood Area Plans should include geographies with Neighborhood Place Type designations.
-Planning can, and should, include other Place Types nearby to help ensure connectivity, compatibility, and a cohesive development pattern.
+As suggested above, the Area Planning approach includes two types of Area Plans.
+The first type is for the two Regional Centers identified and briefly described in the previous section.
+The second type incorporates Neighborhood Character Studies and is focused on areas of the community with mainly Neighborhood place types assigned in the Preferred Growth Scenario.
+With that said, there are benefits to not limiting Neighborhood Area Plans to only geographies with Neighborhood Place Type designations.
+Planning can and should include other Place Types nearby to help ensure connectivity, compatibility, and a cohesive development pattern that will contribute to creating more complete communities throughout San Marcos.